Thibaut-Fatus/TrackMyFat/README.md

 USAGE
 -----

-- You need to set you PYTHONPATH correctly (to TrackMyFat and TrackMyFat/back)
+- You need to set you PYTHONPATH correctly to TrackMyFat

 - Install python requirements
 ```